withing9c/notes/README.md

 # 2023-12-21
 - Today's programming wisdom is to embrace the principle of "write readable code".
 Always remember that code is read more often than it is written.
 Strive for clarity and simplicity in your programming, using descriptive variable names, concise functions, and adequate comments.
 Avoid unnecessary complexity and strive to make your code easy to understand and maintain for both yourself and others.
 Remember, good code is not only about functionality, but also about communication and collaboration with fellow developers.

+# 2024-01-03
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, manageable steps.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Use tools like task managers, calendars, or lists to keep track of your tasks.
+These tools can help remind you of deadlines and ensure that you stay on track.
+Finally, don't be afraid to ask for help or advice from others in the industry.
+They have likely encountered similar challenges and can offer valuable insights.